hossainamzad/JavaScript_Gladiator/README.md

 #### 1. An arena has a name

+To check that it does, run this code:

 ```js
 const colosseum = new Arena('Colosseum');
 console.log(colosseum.name); // => Colosseum
 ```
 #### 2. The name should be capitalized

+To check that it is...you know the drill 😉

 ```js
 const colosseum = new Arena('megalopolis');